mklabar/csc4750-lab1/README.md

 ## Command List:

-	/help displays the command list and !bot list
-	/quit disconnects all clients from chat room
+	`/help` displays the command list and !bot list `/quit` disconnects all clients from chat room

 ## Bot List:

-Type !bot to interact with our friendly Chatty bot!
+Type !bot to interact with our friendly Chatty Bot!

-	!bot quote to receive a random quote from a famous robot !bot spellcheck to receive a spelling lesson
-	!bot time to find out the current time
+	`!bot quote` Chatty Bot quotes a famous robot
+	`!bot spellcheck` Chatty Bot gives spelling recommendations for a single word `!bot time` Chatty Bot tells the current time